tjuzek/ai-outperforms/README.md

 Bonus Strengths and Weaknesses: Please describe one or two aspects of the paper that you see as its strengths (and briefly say why) and one or two aspects of the paper that you see as its weaknesses (and briefly say why).
 ```

 Being able to read a scientific paper and to answer those questions reasonably well is a valuable skill.
 And students do reasonably well on this task.
 In a conversation with a friend, the question arose how bots would do on this task.
 Do humans still outperform publicly available AI solutions, or have linguistics classroom reached the level of maths classroom, where tasks are given to hone the students' skills and understanding, but any calculator or computer can perform those tasks better?
-To put this to a test, I fed the Labov paper to chatGPT and had it answer the assignment.
-Below are chatGPT's replies.
+To put this to a test, I fed the Labov paper to [ChatGPT](https://chat.openai.com/chat) and had it answer the assignment.
+You might have followed some of the [buzz](https://hbr.org/2022/12/chatgpt-and-how-ai-disrupts-industries) around ChatGPT.
+Below are ChatGPT's replies.

 ## ChatGPT's replies